-In line with this definition, the Company's loans and mortgages include

-- (1) EUR 341.7mn held in the Allianz SE cash pool, measured at nominal value under FRS 101 and also MVBS as it is considered a good proxy for the fair value within the materiality and proportionality principles; - (2) EUR 704.5mn issued as a loan to the Company's ultimate parent Allianz SE measured at amortized cost under FRS 101 and at fair value under MVBS.
+In line with this definition, the Company's loans and mortgages include EUR 392.2mn held in the Allianz SE cash pool, measured at nominal value under FRS 101 and also MVBS as it is considered a good proxy for the fair value within the materiality and proportionality principles.
+Two loans with a nominal value of EUR 700mn to the Company's ultimate parent Allianz SE were repaid in full during the year.
+Hence, they are no longer reflected in this category.